 The pace of urbanisation and the possible impacts on natural resources (air, water, soil, flora and fauna) have given rise to growing concerns about urban development.
-As a result, the United Nations (UN) sustainable development goals (SDGs) launched in January 2016 include an urban sustainable development goal, namely Goal 11 ('Making cities and human settlements inclusive, safe, resilient and sustainable').
+As a result, the United Nations (UN) sustainable development goals (SDGs) launched in January 2016 includes an urban sustainable development goal, namely Goal 11 ("Making cities and human settlements inclusive, safe, resilient and sustainable").
+In addition, the UN Habitat III conference in October 2016 launched the New Urban Agenda, which recognises that cities are central to achieving sustainable development.
+Implementation of the New Urban Agenda is intended to contribute to the achievement of the SDGs, including Goal 11.